LSP configuration

 Disable semantic highlights

-Neovim v0.9 allows a language server to apply new highlights, this is known as semantic tokens.
+Since Neovim v0.9 a language server can apply new highlights to your code, this is known as semantic tokens.
 This new feature is enabled by default.
 To disable it we need to modify the server_capabilities

 property of the language server, more specifically we need to "delete" the semanticTokensProvider